NAU-IoT/RemotePiControl/README.md

 Install the GPIO package:

-`apt-get install rpi.gpio`
+On Raspbian: `apt-get install rpi.gpio`

+On Ubuntu: `sudo apt install python3-lgpio`

 After installing dependencies:

 Steps:
 - Create script to run code with command `nano YourFileName.py`
-- Paste code from github file PiZeroMethod.py into your script
+- Paste code from github file Pi4Method.py into your script
+- Create configuration script to easily modify variables within the code `touch PMConfiguration.py`
+- Paste code from github file RPRConfiguration.py
-- Change code according to your implementation, I.E. etc...
-(Lines 8, 39, 40, 41, 44)
+  - Change variable names according to your implementation
 - Verify that permissions are set so that the script is executable by typing `chmod +x SCRIPTNAME.py` in the command line
+- To use TLS set, uncomment lines 53-56 and change 1883 to 8883 on line 59
-- Ensure keyfile has the correct permissions for the user to run the script without error
+- IF USING TLS SET: ensure keyfile has the correct permissions for the user to run the script without error
    - If getting error "Error: Problem setting TLS options: File not found." use command `sudo chmod 640 YourKeyFile.key` (sets permissions so that the user and group are able to read the keyfile)
 - Type `./{YourFileName}.py` into the command line to execute the script
 - Publish reset command to topic from client using command: